Meet the Clerk of Court & Her Team

-Kim was named to the Louisiana Clerks of Court Association Board of Directors to serve a two-year term in 2017, and was recently named to serve another two-year term as the board’s secretary.
+Kim was named to the Louisiana Clerks of Court Association Board of Directors in 2017, served as treasurer, and in 2022 was elected to serve as third vice president.
 The board reviews and fulfills the goals of the mission; to support Louisiana Clerks of Court and their employees to improve working environment, to meet legal requirements and to better serve the public.
 Kim takes pride in serving on a state level, representing all of Plaquemines Parish.

 Kim has been married to her husband Chris for 29 years and they have one daughter, Jordyn Layne.
 She is a member of Our Lady of Perpetual Help Church and resides in Belle Chasse.